Whatever you do, make sure you camp overnight in the Sahara Desert. It is a must do in Morocco!

-Travel tip – the weather on this particular day in May was perfect.
+The weather on this particular day in May was perfect.
 We were told by our tour guide Hassan that in the warmer months, they travel into the Sahara Desert after sunset due to the heat.
 And sunset is not to be missed!

 We chose our tent for the night then helped each other put on our colourful head scarves before exploring the sand dunes.
-In the meantime, Hassan had poured the perfect Moroccan tea from incredible heights.
-Who knew that having a cup of tea could be a breath taking experience?
+In the meantime, Hassan poured the perfect Moroccan tea from incredible heights.
+Who knew that having a cup of tea could be such a breath taking experience?

 It gets better.
 We helped each other move our beds from inside the tents to outside under the stars.
 The sky is so clear you can even see galaxies out here!
 In a very short period of time I saw two shooting stars and was desperately searching for a third before falling asleep.
-In the middle of the night we woke up to wind and sand lapping at our faces and tumbleweeds piling up next to our beds.
+In the middle of the night we woke up to wind and sand whipping our faces and tumbleweeds piling up next to our beds.
 After helping each other move our beds back into the tents, I saw my third shooting star through the doorway.
 Goodnight.